Home

 Screen shot

-DOWNLOAD ImageSizer.zip vers.
-1.04
+DOWNLOAD ImageSizer.zip

-My new digital camera produces images of 3712 x 2088 pixels, much too big to be sending by email to anyone.
-At first I was loading each image into Windows Paint for resizing, but quickly tired of that.
-Then I searched the web for a handy little free utility that would resize all the images in a batch.
-The first I downloaded did them only one at a time.
-The next did them in a batch, but the images had the jaggies - useless!
+My new phone produces images of 5312 x 2988 pixels, much too large to send by email to anyone.
+After downloading the images onto my computer, at first I was loading each image into Windows Paint for resizing, but quickly tired of that.
+I searched the web for a free utility to batch resize images.
+The first tool I found only handled one image at a time.
+The next did batch resizing, but the images had the jaggies - useless!
 The one after that wanted to convert the aspect ratio of my HD images to the old 4:3 standard for some strange reason.
 The next wanted to install itself, something that always makes me nervous.
-I don't like installing things on my computer if I can avoid it.
 I installed it anyhow, then it turned out to be a free 30 day trial only, and that has long expired.
-Finally, I decided to create my own, and share it with you.
-It is very simple, sufficient for my needs.
-Not only does it handle jpeg images, but png, bmp, gif, and tiff as well.
-The resized images are saved in the same format they came in, and the aspect ratio is maintained.
-Jpeg images are recompressed at a high quality level (95%).
+Frustrated, I decided to create my own, and share it with you.

-Be sure you select the desired size in the Options menu before you begin, then simply navigate to the folder with the images you want to resize.
+Download and unzip the application into a folder you prepared to receive it.
+Be sure to select the desired size before you begin, then simply navigate to the folder with the images you want to resize.
 The operation begins when you click "Ok" in the File Open dialog.
 A preview of each image is portrayed as each resized image is created.
-When the previews stop flashing by, the job is done.
-A new folder called "Resized" will be created in the folder with the original images, and you will find the resized images there.
+When the process is complete, an alert will notify you.
+The resized images will be saved in a new "Resized" folder within the original image folder.